FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-1/README.md

 ## Creating the package root directory

 Now that we have an application, let's build a package.
-The simplest application that builds a package is `dpkg-deb`.
+The simplest tool for building a .deb file is `dpkg-deb`.
 It accepts a directory containing package metadata files and content files.
 Let's create this directory.
 We call it `packageroot` but it can have any name.

 ~~~bash
 mkdir packageroot